 Axis 4.
 Customer and Caring – Making the choice between what customers need/want and what brings out the best in our people

 We describe the process of finding purpose as beginning with ‘excavation’ – a term which we heard used at ANZ Bank and American Express.
 As leaders begin to have conversations about purpose across their organization, they slowly begin uncovering their purpose at the center of these four axes.
 It culminates with the core question: “Why are we here?”

 Purpose is oblique, in that it emerges when we start taking away what it is not.
 Asked how he had managed to sculpt something as beautiful as the statue of David, Michelangelo is reputed to have said that David was always in the marble – all he had to do was to take away the bits that were not David.
 Leaders face the same challenge when it comes to finding purpose.

 Faced by a range of discouraging global trends, particularly in politics, some people understandably feel that the future is bleak for our vision of rehumanized leadership.
 We firmly believe otherwise.
 We would argue that we are in fact seeing the last stand of the old narratives.
 The change we need will not happen overnight, and it will not be easy, but we should nevertheless be optimistic about the future.
 The two vectors of purpose and empathy that are embedded in our pre-frontal cortex are our resources for leadership in the 21st century.
 Putting those vectors back at the heart of how we do business is one of the overriding challenges facing leaders today.

 — Sudhanshu Palsule is an award-winning educator and CEO adviser.
-Michael Chavez is chief executive of Duke Corporate Education.
+Michael Chavez is global managing director of Duke Corporate Education.
 Their book, Rehumanizing Leadership (LID Publishing), is available now at rehumanizingleadership.com.